FusedStamen/AWUS036ACM_Setup/README.md

 - If the adapter is unplugged the hopper will exit on its own
 - The `external-mediatek-radio-loader` payload is **not required** — this payload handles setup independently
 - Does not interfere with the Pager's internal radios (`wlan0mon`, `wlan1mon`)
+- Switching modes kills the previous hopper automatically before starting the new one

 ---